For the latest COVID information Click Here.

 Because Shingrix vaccine is inactivated (not live) it may be the preferred vaccine in people who are on immunosuppressive therapy as it can be given regardless of the other medicines being taken/used.
 However, please note that Zostavax can be given with some immunosuppressant medicines depending on the doses being taken and the combination of medicines being used.
 The choice of herpes zoster vaccine should be discussed with your rheumatologist.

-If you are taking medication such as prednisolone or MTX, which turn “off” the immune system a bit, you are more likely to get severe influenza (the “flu”).
+If you are taking medication such as prednisolone or MTX, which suppresses the immune system, you are more likely to get severe influenza (the “flu”).
 Please get the influenza vaccination every year.

 Depending on your age, there are different types of influenza vaccine, but your GP will know which one to use.
 Influenza vaccine should not worsen your rheumatologic condition.

 As influenza vaccine contains killed virus, it cannot give you the “flu”.
-You therefore do not need to stop medication that turns “off” your immune system.
-Fluvax only contains 3-4 strains of the virus so it won’t protect you against every virus out there.
+You therefore do not need to stop medication that suppresses your immune system.
+Some international guidelines recommend withholding MTX for 2 weeks after influenza vaccine to improve the efficacy of the vaccine.
+Fluvax only contains 3-4 strains of the virus so it won’t protect you against every flu virus out there.

 You should get influenza vaccine before the start of the flu season as protection is greatest in the first 4 months after vaccination.
 Discuss the timing with your GP or rheumatologist.